Evertras/simple-homemanager/02-basic-repository-setup.md

 should see an error about the files not being found.
 But the files are there.
 I know that.
 You know that.
 Why doesn't Nix know that?

-First explanation, because you will bite you: Nix with flakes will **completely ignore** anything that isn't added to the git repository.
+First explanation, because it will bite you: Nix with flakes will **completely ignore** anything that isn't added to the git repository.
 This is actually a good thing, I promise.
 Because everything must be in the git repository, you will be guaranteed that everything is reproducible.
 So to fix it, we just need